innodoc/innoconv/docs/usage.rst

 How to use innoConv
 ===================

-The principle way of using innoConv is using its command-line interface (CLI) :program:`innoconv`.
-Another option is to use innoConv in a :ref:`programmatic way <innoconv-as-a-library>` as a Python library.
+The principle way of using innoConv is the :abbr:`CLI (Command-line interface)` :program:`innoconv`.
+Another option is to use innoConv in a :ref:`programmatic way <innoconv-as-a-library>` as Python library.

 Run the converter on your content directory.